Skip to content

 Explosions at the Toropets missile depot.
 Credit: Telegram ButusovPlus

-The blogger Simplicius, in a posting that night provided evidence that the Toropets facility has nothing to do with Russian logistics for the special military operation, contrary to Ukrainian claims.
-First of all, he pointed out that most of the munitions being used in the SMO zone are produced in factories east of the Urals, in Novosibirsk, Perm and elsewhere.
-“Thus, there is absolutely no reason for Russia to ship that weaponry from east of the Urals to such an ungodly inefficient northwestern location like the 107th arsenal, only to have it shipped further down south to the SMO zone—wasting hundreds if not over a thousand of critical extraneous kilometers; all while there are dozens of other more suitable arsenals... in locations which are far more convenient along ‘direct line’ paths,” Simplicius writes.
+Simplicius reports in his Sept.
+19 story, most of the munitions being used in the SMO zone are produced in factories east of the Urals, in Novosibirsk, Perm and elsewhere.
+“Thus, there is absolutely no reason for Russia to ship that weaponry from east of the Urals to such an ungodly inefficient northwestern location like the 107th arsenal [located in Toropets, Tver region west of Moscow—ed.], only to have it shipped further down south to the SMO zone—wasting hundreds if not over a thousand of critical extraneous kilometers; all while there are dozens of other more suitable arsenals ... in locations which are far more convenient along ‘direct line’ paths,” Simplicius writes.
 He includes maps illustrating locations of major arms depots, manufacturing facilities and rail routes in Russia to make his point.

 This post is for paying subscribers only